paustefa/paustefa.github.io/index.md

 diffusion take place in multinational firms and shows that differences in time zones between headquarters and subsidiaries matter for knowledge flows beyond the effects of distance.
-The data show that (i) knowledge creation, as measured by patents, is increasingly conducted in cross-border collaborative teams of inventors within multi- nationals, (ii) a large share of patenting activity takes place in foreign affiliates, and (iii) inventors have become more mobile over the last three decades.
-An economet- ric analysis shows that a higher overlap in business hours is associated with increased cross-border collaboration, more within-firm citations, and greater inventor mobility.
+The data show that (i) knowledge creation, as measured by patents, is increasingly conducted in cross-border collaborative teams of inventors within multinationals, (ii) a large share of patenting activity takes place in foreign affiliates, and
+(iii) inventors have become more mobile over the last three decades.
+An econometric analysis shows that a higher overlap in business hours is associated with increased cross-border collaboration, more within-firm citations, and greater inventor mobility.
     </p>
     </details>